 In the following article, we'll be taking you on a tour of the 10 best piano virtuosos to ever have tickled the ivories.

 Check the best teacher and piano lessons online here.

 1. Learn the piano with...
 Frédéric Chopin

-Writing chiefly for solo piano, Chopin left us with so many wonderful pieces - including concertos, waltzes, preludes and his famous nocturnes.
-No wonder Chopin's name is one of the first that comes to mind when classical piano comes up!
+Writing chiefly for solo piano, Chopin left us with so many wonderful pieces and recordings - including concertos, waltzes, preludes and his famous nocturnes.
+No wonder Chopin's name is one of the first that comes to mind when classical piano starts playing!